eedwards4/349-Project-2/README.txt

 The first argument will always be considered an input file, and the second argument will always be considered an output file.
 If an output file is not provided, the user will be prompted to overwrite an existing file or create a new output file.
-If an input file is not found or not provided, the program will refuse to continue and offer the user to close the program.
+If an input file is not found or not provided, the program will refuse to continue and prompt the user to supply the file or to close the program.

 Files must either be in the same folder as the program executable or be dictated as a full filepath [E.G /home/myFile.txt]